North Star & The Big Dipper

 MASTER TEACHER

 Mao Shing Ni or Dr. Mao has been studying the Eight Pillars of taoist studies since he was a small child starting with tai chi, ba gua, qi gong and meditation and later, the I Ching, fengshui and the spiritual arts and finally culminating in achieving doctorate degrees in Chinese medicine and nutrition.
 Dr. Mao co-founded Yo San University of traditional Chinese medicine as well as the Tao Of Wellness.
-He is the author of over 20 books including the best selling Secrets of Longevity, an authoritative translation the Yellow Emperor’s Classic of Medicine as well as many video and audio learning programs on qi gong, Tai chi and Taoist meditation.
+He is the author of over 20 books including the best selling Secrets of Longevity, an authoritative translation of the Yellow Emperor’s Classic of Medicine as well as many video and audio learning programs on qi gong, Tai chi and Taoist meditation.
 Dr. Mao has been interviewed extensively in the media and teaches retreats around the world.
 Besides his medical practice at the Tao Wellness in Santa Monica, Dr. Mao also makes himself available for online telemedicine consultation so that patients can still receive care from him no matter where they live.
 You can reach him at www.taoofwellness.com and

-DR. DAOSHING NI, D.O.M., PH.D, MBA
+D.O.M., PH.D, MBA

 COLLEGE OF TAO